Whatsapp Icon

 Stage IV - Disseminated Stage

-This is the most advanced stage of Kaposi Sarcoma, where the cancer has spread extensively throughout the body, including multiple skin locations, internal organs such as the lungs, liver, and digestive tract, and lymph nodes.
+This is the most advanced stage of Kaposi Sarcoma, where cancer has spread extensively throughout the body, including multiple skin locations, and internal organs such as the lungs, liver, digestive tract, and lymph nodes.
 Symptoms at this stage are severe and require intensive treatment.

 It's important to note that the progression of Kaposi Sarcoma varies from person to person, and not everyone will go through all these stages sequentially.
 Early detection and treatment are crucial for managing the disease and improving outcomes.
 If you or someone you know is experiencing symptoms consistent with Kaposi Sarcoma, seeking medical advice promptly is essential.